Short alias

 Requirements:

-- Fixtures must exist for
+Fixtures must exist for --from-schema version

 @FreezeSchema must exist in code for --to-schema version